How to Spend One Week in Croatia

-However, the Krka National Park is a must-see in Croatia for many.
+However, the Krka National Park is a must for a 7-day Croatia itinerary – according to many who visited.
 The national park is known for its beautiful waterfalls and nature trails – similar to the Plitvice Lakes.

 After reading reviews, it seems the Krka National Park is a little less spectacular, and if you stay in Croatia for only 7-10 days, one national park is probably all you can fit in and this one is closer to the coast and thus easier to reach and less time-consuming.

 At Krka, you can swim though, it is closer to cities like Split or Zadar, and it does not take that much time to get there.
 But the waterfalls are not as impressive as those at Plitvice Lakes.

 Another one of Croatia‘s prettiest, unique places is the small town of Omis, located among stunning scenery.

 Known as a former pirate town in the 12-14th centuries, it is a small central Dalmatian town located between Split and Makarska, situated in the mouth of the Cetina River, and surrounded by massive gorges that remind me of fjords in certain parts.

 There is no place like Omis – and it is the perfect place for adventure lovers.
 Ziplining, rock climbing, biking, rafting, and canyoning are big in Omis!